Channels

 release(String channelName)

-Releases a Channel object, deleting it and enabling it to be garbage collected.
+Releases a Channel object, deleting it from the local SDK client instance and enabling it to be garbage collected.

 The Channel object, created via the Channels object, is used to interact with a specific channel.